2025 Pahalgam attack: Background

-After the revocation, a new militant group called The Resistance Front (TRF) sprang up in Kashmir, believed to have been sponsored by Pakistan-based Lashkar-e-Taiba, a UN designated terrorist group.
-TRF has been designated as a terrorist organisation in India and by the United States.
-It was formed from the cadres of LeT and Hizbul Mujahideen in Kashmir, and has carried out attacks on Hindu minority communities.
+As India tightened its security grid post-2019, the "Thousand Cuts" strategy evolved to adapt to the new political reality.
+A new militant group called The Resistance Front (TRF) sprang up in Kashmir, believed to have been sponsored by Pakistan-based Lashkar-e-Taiba, a UN designated terrorist group.
+By operating under an indigenous-sounding name, the TRF allowed its handlers to sustain the asymmetric campaign while shielding Pakistan from international financial and diplomatic sanctions.
+TRF has since been designated as a terrorist organisation in India and by the United States.
+It was formed from the cadres of LeT and Hizbul Mujahideen in Kashmir, and has carried out attacks on Hindu minority communities and economic soft targets like tourists to disrupt India's narrative of normalcy.
+The attack targeted a high-profile tourist safe zone to shatter New Delhi's narrative of post-2019 normalcy.
+It aimed to cripple Kashmir's tourism-reliant economy and provoke communal tensions across India.

 Prior to 2025, the largest terror attacks in Jammu and Kashmir in preceding years were the 2016 Uri attack and 2019 Pulwama attack.
 India blamed Pakistan-based militants for both of them and conducted retaliatory strikes.
 In the weeks preceding the Pahalgam attack, India acquired the extradition of former Pakistan Army officer Tahawwur Rana, who was linked to Lashkar-e-Taiba and convicted (in the US) for supporting the 2008 Mumbai attacks.
-Pakistan Army chief Asim Munir gave a speech describing Kashmir as "our jugular vein" and branding Hindus as being different from Muslims in every way via an appeal to the two-nation theory that lead to the partition of India.
+In response to these setbacks, the Pakistani defense establishment doubled down on its proxy rhetoric; Pakistan Army chief Asim Munir gave a speech describing Kashmir as "our jugular vein" and branding Hindus as being different from Muslims in every way via an appeal to the two-nation theory that lead to the partition of India.

-The Indian government and media have long alleged that Pakistan supports militant groups such as TRF.
+The Indian government and media have long alleged that Pakistan supports militant groups such as TRF as part of this ongoing asymmetric warfare.
 Pakistan denies any support for militants including those involved in Jammu and Kashmir, officially maintaining only "diplomatic and moral support" for the Kashmiri people.

+This attack was timed to coincide with a visit by the U.S. Vice President to India.
+Historically, Pakistan sponsored terror groups have executed high-profile strikes during visits by Western leaders to force international attention back onto the Kashmir dispute.